ml5js/ml5-website-v02-docsify/docs/reference/handpose.md

   - _flipHorizontal_ - Optional
     - Boolean: Flip the result data horizontally.
 Default: false.
   - _runtime_ - Optional
     - String: The runtime of the model: "mediapipe" or "tfjs".
-Default: "mediapipe".
+Default: "tfjs".

   For using custom or offline models: